luizpvas/functuts/priv/tutorials/en/04-caching-in-elixir-without-redis.md

 ## Getting the before picture

-This site is not yet live as I'm writing this &mdash; I just registered functuts.com by the way &mdash; so all our tests are gonna run locally.
+This website is not yet live as I'm writing this &mdash; I just registered functuts.com by the way &mdash; so all our tests are gonna run locally.
 That's fine because, in this case, improving the best case scenario also improves the overall performance of the server.

 I'm gonna use [wrk](https://github.com/wg/wrk) to send a bunch of HTTP requests and get the average req/sec our server can handle.